apeinot/incubator-nemo/report.md

 A collection of complete optimization passes is called a _Nemo Policy_.
 This policy might be designed to have a very specific impact on the runtime.
 The effects of a policy can be very diverse.
 The diverse and modular nature of the policies is what gives Nemo its great flexibility.

 #### Nemo Intermediate Representation
 Nemo Intermediate Representation, IR, is an abstraction of a data format used to describe the data flow of an application.
-The IR can be seen as a directed acyclic graph, DAG, and consist of vertices and edges.
+The IR can be seen as a directed acyclic graph, DAG, and consists of vertices and edges.
 There are different kinds of vertices for different actions such as logical operation and input/output.
 It is this standardized format that allows for efficient optimization of dataflow.

 ### Summary
 Nemo works in two stages with additional sub-stages